WestDRI/wgpages/content/apptainer1/02-build.md

 - {{<a "https://apptainer.org/docs/user/latest/build_a_container.html" "Build a Container">}} page in the Apptainer documentation

-In <u>many (99%?) cases</u>, you would download an existing Docker/Apptainer container image and build/run a
-container from it, without having to modify the image.
+In <u>most cases</u>, you would download an existing Docker/Apptainer container image and build/run a container from it, without having to modify the image.
 Or maybe, the image is already provided by your lab, a research collaborator, or the Alliance.
 For example, right now we are testing a set of Apptainer images with GPU development tools for different GPU architectures, such as NVIDIA's CUDA and AMD's ROCm, as it is often